tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-semistatic-dh.md

 # Introduction

+DISCLAIMER: This is a work-in-progress draft and is currenty totally handwavy, so it has not yet seen significant security analysis.
+It should not be used as a basis for building production systems.

 TLS 1.3 {{!I-D.ietf-tls-tls13}} specifies a signed Diffie-Hellman exchange modelled after SIGMA {{SIGMA}}.
 This design is suitable for endpoints whose certified credential is a signing key, which is the